AmielCyber/react-coffee-shop/README.md

 ### Project Description

 #### Goal
-The goal of this project was to show the ability to use the tools mentioned below and implement the features shown below.
+The goal of this project was to show the ability to use the tools mentioned [below](#tools) and implement the features also shown [below](#features).
 Another goal was to have experience with the Javascript frameworks and libraries I had learned.
 With these tools, I created a responsive website that communicates with the backend to fetch and store: cart sessions, available drinks, orders, and registered users.
-My decision to create a coffee shop website was due to my favorite morning hobby of drinking espresso drinks and making them.
+My decision to create a coffee shop website is due to my favorite morning hobby of drinking espresso drinks and making them.

 #### Development Process